Hey, International Pizza Expo is Coming Up Mar 28-30, 2023 in Las Vegas. Show Your Love for Pizza and Get Your Pizza T-Shirt Today!

 The dough is too elastic

 Sometimes the doughball looks beautiful, but when you stretch it out into a crust, it stubbornly snaps back into a small disk.
 This problem of too much elasticity is caused by the dough being too cold.
-(Such as
+(Such as coming out of the refrigerator) or recently kneaded.

 In either case, the solution is to let the dough rest on the countertop for about 15 minutes to relax the gluten strands.
 After that, it should be easier to shape.